rightbrainpapi/Personal_Resume_Site/README.md

 # My Resume
-This Resume/CV is developed using HTML and CSS
+This Resume/CV is developed using HTML, CSS, and JavaScript.

+I'll update this readme later.